geoph9/SimpleASR/README.md

 # SimpleASR

-## 1st Try: Free Spoken Digits Dataset with Kaldi
+## Free Spoken Digits Dataset with Kaldi

 In this dataset we have one digit per wav file.
 See [here](https://github.com/Jakobovski/free-spoken-digit-dataset) for the data.
 The wave filename is of the form `{digitLabel}_{speakerName}_{index}.wav` (e.g. 7_jackson_32.wav means that jackson said the number 7 and this was his 32nd try).